scoville/uv_group_management_template/README.md

 # uv group management template
-This repo is to show and summarize the group management procedures for uv
+This repo is to show and summarize the group management procedures for uv.

+## Procedures

 1. create a `pyproject.toml` file
 2. add package to main